Captain Cook 'visited murder upon our people'

 NZ anniversary: Captain Cook 'visited murder upon our people'

-Captain Cook arrived in New Zealand exactly 250 years ago, leading the first European fleet to reach its shores.

-New Zealand (or Aotearoa) is marking the anniversary in a big way, but Maori activist Tina Ngata says there is little to celebrate.
+Europeans arrived in New Zealand 250 years ago, but Maori activist Tina Ngata says there is little to celebrate.

-She says Maori people are disproportionately poor, in jail and discriminated against, and that this all has its roots in New Zealand's colonial past.

 -